not-holar/my_firefox_theme/README.md

 # My Firefox Theme

-Welcome to the repo for my Firefox theme, a theme that aims to look nice and clean while not compromising functionality
+Welcome to the repo for my Firefox theme, a theme that aims to look nice and clean while not compromising functionality.

 ![Screenshot](https://raw.githubusercontent.com/not-holar/my_firefox_theme/master/screenshot.png)